-Charles Leakey first established his little bookshop in 1979, back in the day before kindles and audio book subscriptions posed a threat to booksellers.
-The bookshop moved premises a few times, before taking up permanent residence inside its current abode nearly four decades ago, inside a renovated 17th Century church of all places!
+Charles Leakey established his first bookshop in 1979, long before kindles and audiobook subscriptions posed a threat to booksellers.
+The bookshop moved premises a few times, before taking up permanent residence inside its current abode nearly four decades ago, inside a renovated 17th Century church!

-The old Greyfriars Hall may look like the perfect space for a bookshop now, but must have taken some imagining at the time.
+The old Greyfriars Hall looks like the perfect space for a bookshop now, but would have taken some imagining at the time.
 With lofty high ceilings, a spiral staircase, elegant stained glass windows, quiet reading nooks, and a crackling wood fire planted right in the middle of the shop, this bookshop is certainly not lacking in charm.
 Featuring floor to ceiling bookshelves that wrap around the walls, towering stacks of books, and shoppers fossicking through the boxes of books scattered around the store.
-It’s quite overwhelming at first glance, with books piled up as far as the eye can see, but despite the apparent chaos, the books are categorised in an orderly fashion and quite easy to navigate.
+It’s quite overwhelming at first glance, with books piled up as far as the eye can see, but despite the apparent chaos, the books are categorised in an orderly fashion.

 There is a lounge area on the second story where you can read or simply soak up the panoramic views of the bookshop.
 The second story is also home to vintage maps, prints, beautiful folios and collector sets.
 Leakey’s is easily the most visually spectacular bookshop I have stepped foot inside.
 It has a special charisma, impeccable customer service, and offers a peaceful retreat for those who want to sink into a chair and relax.

 One of the greatest tragedies of travelling from Australia is the limited economy class luggage allowance.
 I knew that stuffing my suitcase with heavy books at the beginning of my six week UK trip was not really a wise decision.
 In the end, I left with a couple of light books to save my limited pennies for holiday essentials, such as food and shelter.